 Much of our understanding of galaxy formation and evolution comes from studying the abundances and kinematics of resolved stellar populations.
 Currently, this is only possible for galaxies in our local group, limiting the types of galaxies that can be studied.
 LUVOIR's unprecedented resolution will resolve stellar populations in star-forming regions of galaxies at distances up to 10-25 mega-parsecs, accessing more diverse galaxy morphologies, sizes, and cluster environments.
 In addition, gas flows between the galaxies in the intergalactic medium to be recycled into new stars; much of this process is yet unobserved as it demands the type of sensitive ultraviolet spectroscopy LUVOIR will be capable of.

 We do not yet have general theories to explain the fundamental outcome of the star formation process or the initial stellar mass function (IMF), which describes how many stars of which masses are born.
 Stars and protoplanetary disks are small in the grand scheme of things; currently, we can only study them in detail when they are relatively nearby.
 To increase the numbers we can study in different galactic and extragalactic environments, observations at higher spatial resolution are needed, which demands larger telescopes.
-The ultraviolet capability provided by LUVOIR will be vital for discriminating among our theories of star and planet formation.
-In addition, the UV spectropolarimetry capability of LUVOIR with the instrument POLLUX will allow us to study linear polarization and depolarization effects from circumstellar disks.
+In addition, the ultraviolet capability provided by LUVOIR is vital for characterizing the materials available for formation of planets and their atmospheres.